Cat in the Hat audio manual

 Have a look at the sound script provided to you by MTI.
 Look through the show in QLab and you shall see the corresponsing cues.

-For the National Theatre production, the sound operator took 90% of the cues themself, rather than being cued by a DSM.
+For the National Theatre production, the sound operator took 90% of the cues themself, rather than being cued by a DSM (also known as a show caller).
 The exception to this was the Voice-Over cues, for which the sound operator had a seperate cue list and Go button, and they were all cued by the DSM, allowing the sound operator to focus on the visual cues.
 If you are using a performer offstage to provide the voice-overs, you may wish to find a way to leave their microphone turned on (perhaps giving them a microphone that has an on-off switch built into it), though you will find moments when you need to bump their volume up.

 All Left and Right directions are from the view of the sound operator in the auditorium, not from onstage.
 If it says Left in the Cue List, it means Stage Right!
 It makes sense for the sound operator looking at it and for the wiring of sound systems which conventionally are wired left-right from the auditorium perspective.

 In the show you will see references to hot-keys.
 These are buttons on your QWERTY keyboard that when pressed will always make a certain sound regardless of where you are in the cue list.
 These are the number keys 1, 2, 3, 4, 5, 6, 7, 8, 9 and 0 along the top of your keyboard, not the keys on the numeric keypad of your keyboard.
 You may want to mark your keyboard with these sounds as it’s easy to lose track in the heat of the moment!
-Watch the DVD to see how we used them.
-(Hot-keys do not work on the free version of QLab, you need the Basic Audio license to activate them)
+Watch the video of the show to see how we used them.

 1 - SMALL BALL 1